 Poikiloderma is a skin condition that refers to redness and mottled pigmentation that occurs on the sides of the cheeks, neck and the décolletage.
-It’s characterised as reddish, brown pigment that appears in a reticular (net-like) pattern made prominent through thinning skin and dilated fine blood vessels that are often close to the surface of the skin.
+It’s characterised as a reddish, brown pigment that appears in a reticular (net-like) pattern made prominent through thinning skin and dilated fine blood vessels that are often close to the surface of the skin.
 Poikiloderma is recognisable through its V-like formation; it typically creates a symmetrical border around the neck and chest but usually doesn’t affect the area of the neck which is protected from the sun by your chin.
 Poikiloderma commonly occurs in fair or sensitive-skinned middle-aged and menopausal women.

 There are two types of poikiloderma: standard poikiloderma and poikiloderma of Civatte.
 Standard poikiloderma is a genetic condition whereas poikiloderma of Civatte is caused by overexposure to the sun.
 It has also been linked to more serious health conditions such as lupus and Lyme disease, so I urge anyone with poikiloderma to consult a doctor to ensure there are no sinister contributors at play.